rcolomina/graph_naviagor/README.md

 After downloading, you need to compile the source code@

-`$ makefile`
+`$ make`

 ## Testing Sample Graphs
 Now you can test the source code:

 `$ ./main`

 Testing graphs will run a strategy over its notes and showing text content of any node visited.
 There is implemented a "walker" which is using Best First Search (BFS) strategy to explore a graph.
-There are some testing graph defined in main.
-You can add easily additional graphs as it is done on main.
+There are some test graphs already defined in main, which can be used as guidance to add your own ones

 ## Creating New Graphs
 Not documented yet.